-9.7.5b: Family 7.5.9-7.5.10: Vertical "S"s.
+8.7.5b: Family 7.5.9-7.5.10: Vertical "S"s.

-These figures are accomplished with two joined half-loops flown in opposite directions (Fig.40).
-Look for both half-loops to be the same size and perfectly round.
-The half-loops should be a continuous looping figure when there is no half roll between the half-loops.
-When a half roll is performed between the half loops
+These figures are accomplished with two joined half-loops flown in opposite directions (Fig. 40).
+Look for both halfloops to be the same size and perfectly round.
+The half-loops shall be a continuous looping figure when there is no half roll between the half-loops.
+When a half roll is performed between the half loops (full roll(s) are not authorized), there is no line